UniFi Protect recorder and cameras installed in a secured rack

 Retention is a business decision, not a guess.
 We capture risk requirements, calculate storage using real scene data, and document the configuration so compliance teams, homeowners, and insurers know exactly what footage exists.

-This workflow walks you through stakeholder interviews, recorder selection, bitrate math, camera tuning, and documentation so audits are straightforward months or years down the line.
+We cover stakeholder interviews, recorder selection, bitrate math, camera tuning, and documentation so audits are straightforward months or years down the line.

 Scene bitrate sampling (how to measure)